rahulsinghal1904/Real-Time-AI-Chatbot/README.md

 5. **Bringing It All Together**
    - Integrate the frontend and backend components to create a fully functional AI chatbot.

-## Conclusion

-Building a full-stack AI chatbot is a rewarding project that provides insights into various development aspects.
-By following this tutorial, you will gain valuable experience in designing architecture, implementing APIs, working with AI models, handling real-time communication, and more.

 Author: Rahul Singhal